replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 11, 2024

 ### Bug Fixes {#bug-fixes-v2024-04-11-0}
-* Fixes an issue which prevented add-ons from multi-node clusters from working properly.
+* Fixes an issue that prevented add-ons from multi-node compatibility matrix clusters from working properly.

 ## v2024.04.10-0